HomeRegistered Charity No. 1116809

-Watch Sarah de Carvalho MBE, CEO and founder of Happy Child International, speak about It's a Penalty Campaign live on Sky News.
+Watch Sarah de Carvalho MBE, Board Director and founder of Happy Child International, speak about It's a Penalty Campaign live on Sky News.

 Emmy and BAFTA award-winning journalist and ITV presenter of News at Ten, Mark Austin, is now an Ambassador for Happy Child.
 Mark will work alongside the team to help getting our message across.
 Therefore, helping directly to transform the lives of street children in Brazil and Africa, where we are now also working.
 Thank you Mark

 "Poverty is the root of the problem" affirms Sarah de Carvalho on a talk given to Double Barrel productions, back in August 2013 that you can view here.

 The Girls & Babies Project is functioning to rescue, care for, and to provide a safe environment for up to 12 young girls like Mary and their babies.
 These young teenagers are being sexually exploited on the streets in Brazil.
 As a result many become pregnant as young as 12 years old.
 Therefore, they are in urgent need of rescue, protection, care, and education.

 Please help us to rescue many more young girls like Mary who are pregnant on the streets and who are being sexually exploited.
 We need to raise more funds so that it can operate at full capacity, as we have many girls on the waiting list in Recife, Northeast Brazil, where the problem is serious.

 We are working to raise £6,000 a month towards the running costs so that these girls can give birth to their babies off the streets and be given the physical, emotional, psychological support they so deserve.
 Also, they will be provided with the opportunity to go back to education whilst their babies are cared for.